ServicesGunnison County contracts with Cochran Fish and Wildlife to provide wildlife conservation services.

 Notice of Gunnison County, BLM and USFS Road Closures

 Gunnison County, the Bureau of Land Management (BLM) and the United States Forest Service (USFS) temporarily closed a number of roads to all motor vehicles to protect Gunnison Sage-grouse during their mating season and to prevent road damage during wet spring conditions.
-These roads will be closed March 15, 2016.
-County and BLM roads will reopen on May 15, 2016 unless it is necessary to extend a closure to prevent resource damage.
-The U.S Forest Service Closures extend through June 16, 2016 to protect nesting Gunnison Sage-grouse.
+These roads were closed March 15, 2016.
+County and BLM roads reopened on May 15, 2016 unless it was necessary to extend a closure to prevent resource damage.
+The U.S Forest Service Closures were extend through June 16, 2016 to protect nesting Gunnison Sage-grouse.

 The cooperation of the public is required to successfully implement these road closures.
 The closures will aid in the preservation of the Gunnison Sage-grouse and may assist in reducing impacts on residents and visitors of Gunnison County from the Federal listing of the grouse under provision of the Endangered Species Act.

 Copies of the closure list and maps are available with link, and at Gunnison County Public Works, 195 Basin Park Drive, Gunnison County Community Development Department, 221 N. Wisconsin; Colorado Parks and Wildlife office, 300 W. New York; Bureau of Land Management office, 210 West Spencer, Unit A, and the U.S. Forest Service office, 216 N. Colorado, Gunnison, Colorado.

 These closures apply to all motor vehicles.
 Do not park at the closures in a manner that blocks access through the closure gates.
 All non-motorized trail users are also requested to use Gunnison Basin roads/trails only after 9a.m. during this period to help reduce disturbance to Sage-grouse.